 Phase 1 (current): Single-chain.
 SettlementCoordinator and KeystoneEscrow deployed on the same chain.
 No LayerZero needed.
 Phase 2: Cross-chain.
 SettlementCoordinator on one chain, escrow contracts on every chain.
 LayerZero carries lock confirmations and release/rollback instructions between chains.SettlementCoordinator

-State machine, gates, and transition validation.
+State machine, gates, atomicity, and auto-dispatch.

 KeystoneEscrow

-Per-chain deposit lock, release, and rollback.
+Per-chain deposit lock, auto-notification, release, and rollback.

 ComplianceRegistry